ManApart/quest-command/readme.md

 Here are some example commands you can run:
 - `w && use tinder on tree && use apple on tree`
 - `w && use tinder on tree && bag && pickup apple && bag && use apple on tree`
-- `travel tree && climb tree`
+- `traveling tree && climb tree`
-- `travel an open field barren patch && equip hatchet && chop rat && slash rat`
+- `traveling an open field barren patch && equip hatchet && chop rat && slash rat`
-- `travel farmer's hut interior && cook Raw Poor Quality Meat on range`
+- `traveling farmer's hut interior && cook Raw Poor Quality Meat on range`

 ## Implemented Systems